 Always first define the language, and then the optional region.
-When done the other way around search engines will not understand the
+When it's done the other way around, search engines will not understand the

 Furthermore it's not possible to define a region without defining a language.
 In other words, the following definition is invalid and should NOT be used:

 Always define what page you want to serve as the fallback.
-You can do this using
+Do this using

 This means that